ClimbsRocks/data-formatter/README.md

 ###### `testingData`
 The testing data.
 This file is assumed to only have a header row, not a dataDescription row.
 The columns *must* be in the same order as they are for the `trainingData` file.
 This is almost always the case anyways.

+###### `joinFileName` [OPTIONAL]
+A full, absolute path to a .csv file that you would like to join in with the testing and training datasets.
+This file must have both a dataDescription and a header row.
+By default, it will be joined on any value in the headerRow that is shared across our training/testing dataset, and the join file.

 ###### `outputFolder` [OPTIONAL]
 This property of the `args` object is optaional.
 If included, all formatted files will be written to this folder.
 This folder will be created if it does not exist already.
 DEFAULT: If a value is not passed in, this will default to creating a folder called `data-formatterResults` in whichever directory this library is invoked in.
 This is designed to make files easy to find if, say, you invoke this library from a directory where you are already working on a machine learning project.